MD-CWI/afivo-streamer/documentation/transport_data.md

 ## Bolsig+ {#td-bolsigplus}

 An easy way to use Bolsig+ is through the online interface at [lxcat](lxcat.net) via the **online calculations** button.
+(The online version has some downside however, see below!)
 After selecting cross sections from the desired database(s), you could for example use the following options

 option | value | description
 ---|---|---
-EEDF | non-Maxwellian | The EEDF is generally non-Maxwellian E/N range | 1-1200 Td | A reasonable range for streamer simulations `# of points` | 50 | This seems to be the limit for online calculations E/N profile | exponential | To have more points at lower fields, quadratic could also work `Tgas` | 300 K | Gas temperature
+EEDF | non-Maxwellian | The EEDF is generally non-Maxwellian E/N range | 1-1200 Td | A reasonable range for streamer simulations `# of points` | 100 | This seems to be the limit for online calculations E/N profile | exponential | To have more points at lower fields, quadratic could also work `Tgas` | 300 K | Gas temperature
 Super-elastic collisions | include | Probably not significant at low gas temperature and high E/N